RetroMAE: Pre-Training Retrieval-oriented Language Models Via Masked Auto-Encoder: Methodology

 \subsection{Encoding}

-The input sentence $X$ is polluted as $\tilde{X}_{enc}$ for the encoding stage, where a small fraction of its tokens are randomly replaced by the special token [M] (Figure \ref{fig:1}.
+The input sentence $X$ is polluted as $\tilde{X}_{enc}$ for the encoding stage, where a small fraction of its tokens are randomly replaced by the special token [M] (Figure \ref{fig:2}.
 A).
-We apply a moderate masking ratio, 15\% by default, where the majority of information about the original sentence can be preserved.
-Then, the encoder $\Phi^{enc}(\cdot)$ is used to map the polluted input as the sentence embedding $\mathbf{h}_{\tilde{X}}$:
+We apply a moderate masking ratio (15$\sim$30\%), which means the majority of information about the input will be preserved.
+Then, the encoder $\Phi^{enc}(\cdot)$ is used to transform the polluted input as the sentence embedding $\mathbf{h}_{\tilde{X}}$:

-We leverage a BERT-like transformer for the encoding operation, i.e., 12 layers and 768 hidden-dimension, where the in-depth semantic about the input may get effectively captured.
-Following the common practice, we select the [CLS] token's last-layer hidden state as the sentence embedding.
+We apply a BERT like encoder with 12 layers and 768 hidden-dimensions, which helps to capture the in-depth semantics of the sentence.
+Following the common practice, we select the [CLS] token's final hidden state as the sentence embedding.